khanguslee/crypto-bro/README.md

 - [ ] Display prices in bitcoin
 - [ ] Edit quantity of a particular coin by clicking on the coin entry in the extension window
 - [ ] Add more currency types for alerting
+- [ ] Let travisCI run tests on the code (Currently runs jshint on javascript code)

 ### Design
 - [x] Add green/red arrows to show if the coin increased/decreased in value